Fool543/gameloop-emulator-bypass/README.md

 ## Features :
 1. ### Patch(long library_header_address, long offset, string bytes)
   library_header_address : It is the address of the Library inside aow_exe.exe .
 For now currently only 2 headers are defined , anogs and ue4 (for libanogs.so and libUE4.so of BGMI 3.4 32bit respectively) .
 This header is essentially the the first 52 bytes of the library .
 U can open the library inside a Hex editor like HxD and copy the first 52 bytes , that is ur header .
-Then we use AobScan function provided by Memory.dll to find the address of the library inside aow_exe.exe . offset : The offset inside the library .
-U can use a dissassembler like Ida , Ghidra to find offsets of functions . bytes : The bytes that will be written in that offset .
+Then we use AobScan function provided by Memory.dll to find the address of the library inside aow_exe.exe . \n offset : The offset inside the library .
+U can use a dissassembler like Ida , Ghidra to find offsets of functions . \n bytes : The bytes that will be written in that offset .
 Writebytes function of Memory.dll is used to write the bytes .

 2. It already has function defination to find aow_exe.exe as it changes everytime the game is launched (Can be changed to adapt for other emulators)